iLocust/Portfolio-Web-Dev/INTEGRATION_INSTRUCTIONS.md

 # Integration Instructions

-To successfully integrate the background paths component into the portfolio, please follow these steps:
+To successfully integrate the UI components into the portfolio, please follow these steps:

 ## Required Dependencies